amaro900217/phpwasm_BUILDER/README.md

 - PHP >= 8.3.6 with php-zip
 - lz4 (*optional*, for --compress)
 - Apptainer/Singularity (https://apptainer.org/)
-- Internet connection (to download preset source code)
+- Internet connection (to download source code when using presets)
 - Linux; Windows via WSL (inside WSL filesystem only!); Mac OS (not tested)

 ---